 Dave Spadafora

 Rick says that until I total 1650 my ass is staying in the 198 pound class, mind you it’s one of the most competitive classes in powerlifting at the time!!
-Of course I’m over by a few pounds so I’ll be watching what I eat, well in reality Rick will be watching like a hawk and if you’ve ever heard me tell stories about Rick then you’ll know that he will slap that food out of my hand before it gets close to my mouth!!
+Of course I’m over by a few pounds so I’ll be watching what I eat, well in reality Rick will be watching like a hawk and if you’ve ever heard me tell stories about Rick then you’ll know that he will slap that food out of my hand before it even gets close to my mouth!!

 So lets come back to that 611 opening squat….
 Nice and easy but as I’m coming up so is all of that French Toast… I'm about half way up … and out comes my breakfast right in the Head Judge’s lap!!!
 I’m standing there waiting for the “rack” signal and once I get it I ask if it was a good lift?
-The Judge comes back with ‘I’ll tell you when you clean up your mess’
+The Judge comes back with

 Funny thing with this story is in 1987 I moved to San Antonio and walk into probably the best gym there is in the World of Strength.
-Bob and Mary Dickson’s Olympic Gym and there behind the counter is Dave Spadafora the Head Judge who I puked on just a few years before….he jumps up and yells
+Bob and Mary Dickson’s Olympic Gym and there behind the counter is Dave Spadafora who was the Head Judge I puked on just a few years before….he jumps up and yells

 “OH NO DON’T PUKE ON ME” and the entire gym erupted in laughter, me included!!!

-Dave was one of the toughest powerlifting judges in Texas if not the USA.
-My training partner Milo and I use to say that if we could get Dave to pass our squats then we’d have no problems getting white lights at the meets (side note here; we didn’t want someone to tell us our squats were good only to get to a big meet and find out we’ve been squatting high).
-We knew Dave worked nearby so we decided that on Squat Day we’d get Dave to come to the gym and judge us.
-We would go get a sandwich and all the goodies (sure as hell wasn’t gonna ask him to give up his lunch time to help us without buying him lunch).
+We knew Dave worked nearby so we decided that during our 12 week cycle to a meet we’d get Dave to come to the gym on Squat Day and judge us.
+We'd go Zito's and get a sandwich with all the goodies (sure as hell wasn’t gonna ask him to give up his lunch time to help us without buying him lunch).
 We’d set Dave right in front of the platform and had it timed perfectly that we’d be at our final 2 warm up sets then into the work sets… we’d get done and Dave would give us some additional feedback and off he went back to work.

 It’s been a long time since I’d seen Dave but I have never forgotten the impact he’s had on not just my powerlifting career but on me personally.
 We’ve run the back stage area for Bob and Mary at the South Texas Bodybuilding Show… he and the rest of the Powerlifters gave me lots of shit when I decided I wanted to compete in a few bodybuilding shows and cheered the loudest…. when I became an Assistant Strength and Conditioning Coach for the San Antonio Spurs he told me how proud of me he was!!!